nestordemeure/nestordemeure.github.io/content/writing/guides/presentation.md

 You can then, optionally, give the plan of your presentation.
 This is only needed for long, multi-part, and sometimes multi-topic, presentations.

 Then comes the parts that make up the presentation, often starting with fundamentals or a state of the art.
-I like to introduce each section with a question (these slides carry a single question, written in a very large font; they are a good way to wake up people...) letting the audience know why the upcoming part of the presentation matters, what problem it tackles.
+I like to introduce each section with a question (these slides carry a single question, written in a very large font; they are a good way to wake people up...) letting the audience know why the upcoming part of the presentation matters, and what problem it tackles.

 The slides usually conclude with a... conclusion section.
-This is split into an overview, summarizing the work and its salient/memorable aspects, followed by perspective, which covers upcoming work and limitations of the current work (this slide is a great way to own current weaknesses of your work).
+This is split into an overview, summarizing the work and its salient/memorable aspects, followed by perspective, which covers upcoming work and limitations of the current work (this slide is a great way to recognize and assume current weaknesses of your work).

 I always end my slides on a "Thank You!" slide that contains my contact information.
-The "Thank You!" part is there to both clearly let the audience know that the presentation is finished and give me an excuse to put my contact information (usually an email) on the slides (useful as they are later distributed, plus it reminds the audience of my name).
+The "Thank You!" part is there to both clearly let the audience know that the presentation is finished and give me an excuse to put my contact information (usually an email) on the slides (useful if they are later distributed, plus it reminds the audience of my name).

 Practice, especially presenting on the same topic in front of different crowds, will quickly teach you that some questions keep coming.
 Those can, and often should, be introduced into the slides.